 Tools and measurements

 Facebook data collection.
 A designated Facebook application was developed for the purpose of the current research.
-Similar to other popular Facebook apps (e.g., Candy Crush), this application extracts data from social media to external data storage, upon the users' explicit authorization.
-By agreeing to participate in the study and by installing the designated application, participants (N = 1650) gave us a one-time authorization to download their Facebook status updates (i.e., Facebook posts) from the past year prior to the beginning of the study.
+Similar to other popular Facebook apps (e.g., Candy Crush), this application extracts data from social media to external data storage, upon the users’ explicit authorization.
+By agreeing to participate in the study and by installing the designated application, participants (N = 1,650) gave us a one-time authorization to download their Facebook status updates (i.e., Facebook posts) from the past year prior to the beginning of the study.
 Altogether, the application extracted a total of 85,643 Facebook posts, which were published on the user public timeline.
-For the purpose of this study, we were only interested in original postings that were generated by the participants themselves (i.e., not other people's postings, which were "shared" by the user).
+For the purpose of this study, we were only interested in original postings that were generated by the participants themselves (i.e., not other people’s postings, which were “shared” by the user).
 The median number of Facebook postings per profile was 10 (M = 42.99, SD = 86.28) and the median number of words in each post was 27 (M = 35.23, SD = 38.42).
-A total of 1002 participants published at least 10 posts and were therefore marked as 'Active Facebook users'.
+A total of 1,002 participants published at least 10 posts and were therefore marked as “Active Facebook users.”

 Suicide risk.
-Suicide risk was measured using the well-established Columbia Suicide Severity Rating Scale (CSSRS; 18).
+Suicide risk was measured using the well-established Columbia Suicide Severity Rating Scale (CSSRS; Posner et al., 2011).
 The CSSRS was originally developed to help clinicians structure their clinical interviews and assess the existence and severity of suicide risk with high levels of accuracy.
-The scale demonstrated high sensitivity and specificity scores in suicide prediction and it is considered a 'diagnostic tool of choice', both in clinical settings and in empirical research (27; 28).
+The scale demonstrated high sensitivity and specificity scores in suicide prediction and it is considered a “diagnostic tool of choice,” both in clinical settings and in empirical research (Drapeau et al., 2019; Weber et al., 2017).
 Upon consultation with the principal developer of the CSSRS (Posner, personal written communication), we chose to administer the electronic self-report version of the scale, in light of the fact that the current research examined participants from a crowdsourcing platform.
-The electronic version of the CSSRS has been demonstrated to have psychometric validity and prediction accuracies that are comparable to the original clinician version of the scale (29; 30).
+The electronic version of the CSSRS has been demonstrated to have psychometric validity and prediction accuracies that are comparable to the original clinician version of the scale (Mundt et al., 2010; Viguera et al., 2015).

 The scale consists of six binary (yes/no) items that are presented to the participants in two parts.
-In the first part, participants were asked to complete Item 1 that addressed a 'wish to be dead' ("Have you wished you were dead or wished you could go to sleep and not wake up?") and Item 2 that addressed 'suicidal thoughts' ("Have you actually had any thoughts of killing yourself?”).
-Only if participants answered "yes" to item #2 on suicidal thoughts, they were then exposed to the second part of the scale that examined the severity of the risk.
+In the first part, participants were asked to complete Item 1 that addressed a “wish to be dead” (“Have you wished you were dead or wished you could go to sleep and not wake up?”) and Item 2 that addressed “suicidal thoughts” (“Have you actually had any thoughts of killing yourself?”).
+Only if participants answered “yes” to item #2 on suicidal thoughts, they were then exposed to the second part of the scale that examined the severity of the risk.
 Item 3 addressed suicidal thoughts with method (“Have you been thinking about how you might kill yourself?”).
-Item 4 addressed suicidal intent (Have you had these thoughts and had some intention of acting on them?).
+Item 4 addressed suicidal intent (“Have you had these thoughts and had some intention of acting on them?”).
 Item 5 addressed suicide intent with specific plan (“Have you started to work out or worked out the details of how to kill yourself?
 Do you intend to carry out this plan?”), and Item 6 addressed actual suicide behaviors (“Have you ever done anything, started to do anything, or prepared to do anything to end your life?”).
 Participants who answered “yes” to this last item were then asked to indicate when they engaged in such behavior (over a year ago, between three months and a year ago, or within the last three months).